 - Eating hot dinners is an important social occasion and the children learn vital skills.

-Eden provide all the nutrients that children require through the week.
+We work with Autograph Catering to provide all the nutrients that children require through the week.

 Packed Lunches are allowed as well, with the following provisos: